• Trunk Bay, St. John, USVI

 In other parts of the Caribbean, the Caribbean Plate's subduction beneath the South American Plate has led to the formation of volcanic island arcs.

 The Lesser Antilles, which includes islands like Saint Lucia and Saint Vincent, is a classic example of this phenomenon.
-Here, the subduction of the denser Caribbean Plate beneath the South American Plate gives rise to volcanic activity, creating a chain of islands adorned with majestic peaks and fertile soil for agricultural endeavors.
+Here, the subduction of the denser Caribbean Plate beneath the South American Plate causes volcanic activity, creating a chain of islands adorned with majestic peaks and fertile soil for agricultural endeavors.

 Separation and Coral Atolls

-In contrast to the dramatic volcanic landscapes, the archipelago also features low-lying coral atolls.
-These are a consequence of the plates separating along certain boundaries.
+In contrast to the dramatic volcanic landscapes, the archipelago also features low-lying coral atolls resulting from the plates separating along certain boundaries.

 The Turks and Caicos Islands, a collection of idyllic coral cays, exemplify this geological process.
 The separation of plates allows for the formation of shallow lagoons and intricate reef systems, providing vital habitats for diverse marine life.